 There’s a bit more to how to use quotation marks than you might think.
 We all know that when we use someone’s exact words, whether spoken or written, we should use quotation marks to show this.
 (You did know that, right?)

 But, like many things related to language and punctuation, it’s a bit more complicated than that!

-- to indicate a direct quote from someone else’s spoken or written words
+1 To indicate a direct quote from someone else’s spoken or written words

 This is usually when we are talking about language, for example, in the education textbooks I work on.
 It’s worth noting that it’s probably more common to use italics in this situation, and I must admit that is my preference, as I think it gives a cleaner look.

 You will recognise these prime symbols, as they are used to represent feet and inches and minutes and seconds.
 For example, if you are five feet and nine inches tall, you can write that as 5′ 9″.
 In a different context this could also be read as five minutes and nine seconds.

 When used in this way, or in other mathematical or scientific contexts, prime symbols should NOT be replaced with smart quotes.

 Changing straight quotation marks to smart quotes is one of the initial clean up jobs an editor will do when they start work on a file.
 You could save them time (and, perhaps, your money) by changing them yourself.

 This decision comes down to where you are in the world and what type of English you are writing.
 I’m in the UK, so let’s start there.

 In British English, we use single quotation marks, and if there is a quote inside the quote, we use double quotation marks.